AdobeDocs/campaign-web.en/help/v8/email/edit-content.md

     You can click on the expand button to the top right corner to delete every languages.

 1. In the **[!UICONTROL Languages]** panel, you can choose any language that you have added and click on the three dots in the right side of the tab.
 There, you an choose to either edit the language, set it as default, duplicate it or delete it.

     ![](assets/edit-content_10.png){zoomable="yes"}

+    If you choose to duplicate a language other than the default one, the content duplicated will be based on the language that you chose to duplicate.

 1. You can also choose any language and edit the content of the email with the [Email Designer](get-started-email-designer.md#start-authoring) by clicking on the **[!UICONTROL Edit email body]** button.